Multiple sclerosis (MS) in children

 • Cognitive changes, including problems with memory and thinking

-How is Pediatric Multiple Sclerosis (MS) diagnosed?
+How is multiple sclerosis (MS) in children diagnosed?

 Multiple sclerosis is diagnosed by a neurologist.
 You might bring your child to a neurologist if they have symptoms that concern you or an abnormal MRI.
-A neurologist will make the diagnosis based on:

 • Evidence of demyelination (damage to the myelin sheath surrounding axons) that has happened more than once.
 A MRI, your child’s history and a physical can help with the diagnosis.